eddo81/CRssFeed/README.md

 ___
 ###Description

 A SimplePie wrapper-class for generating objects that can be used to render a RSS feed.
-This wrapper-class comes prebundled with a minified version of SimplePie.
+This wrapper-class comes prebundled with a version of SimplePie.
 For more information on SimplePie, visit http://simplepie.org/

 ###Installation